How many immigrants are in Kansas?

 Subscribe to get unbiased, data-driven insights sent to your inbox weekly.

-In 2021, the metro areas in the US with the highest and lowest shares of foreign-born residents were: Miami-Fort Lauderdale-Pompano Beach, FL at 41.2% (highest) and Beckley, WV at 0.8% (lowest).
-In Kansas, the metro areas with the highest and lowest foreign-born populations were: Wichita, KS at 7.3% (highest) and St. Joseph, MO-KS at 2.9% (lowest).
+From 2018 to 2022, the metro areas (with data) in the US with the highest and lowest foreign-born population share were: Miami-Fort Lauderdale-Pompano Beach, FL at 41.5% foreign-born (highest) and Beckley, WV at 0.9% foreign-born (lowest).
+The highest and lowest among the metro areas in or connected to Kansas were: Wichita, KS at 7.5% foreign-born (highest) and St. Joseph, MO-KS at 3% foreign-born (lowest).

 Change location to see this data for other areas